himalalps/UCB-CS61A/README.md

 1. fa22/week10/lab09 Q2
 2. project 4 challenge version seems a lot different from normal version, because it is not a completed skeleton

+# reference
+1. the project 4 EC is enlightened by these repositories: [1](https://github.com/forbidden-game/CS61A-2022) [2](https://github.com/Misaka-9982-coder/CS61A)